anquanscan/sec-tools/README.md

 [quiver](https://github.com/stevemcilwain/quiver): Quiver is the tool to manage all of your tools for bug bounty hunting and penetration testing.
 [cocomelonc.github.io](https://github.com/cocomelonc/cocomelonc.github.io): Cybersecurity blog.
 Red Team, pentest, malware analysis and dev
 [hakip2host](https://github.com/hakluke/hakip2host): hakip2host takes a list of IP addresses via stdin, then does a series of checks to return associated domain names.
 [H4CK3R-Installer](https://github.com/noyonarfin26/H4CK3R-Installer): This is auto installaling hacking item program simple run it all is well all thing is auto mode script
+[stegreg](https://github.com/0ur4n05/stegreg): A tool that encrypt and hide your data inside your images.